newatoms/guides/web-scraping/readme.md

 > With scraping you need to get comfortable with developer tools and with reading html code.

-We search 🕵 from top to bottom to find what we want:
+We search 🕵 from top to bottom to find things we need.
+We want:

 * all the information of experience. `class='positions'`
 * the title of each experience: e.g. 'Content developer'. `class='item-title'`.